Nuclear power in France: Operational considerations

 France's nuclear reactors comprise 90 per cent of EDFs capacity and so they are used in load-following mode and some reactors close at weekends because there is no market for the electricity.
 This means that the capacity factor is low by world standards, usually in the high seventies as a percentage, which is not an ideal economic situation for nuclear plants.

-During periods of high demand EDF has been routinely "forced into the relatively expensive spot and short-term power markets because it lacks adequate peak load generating capacity".
+During periods of high demand, EDF has been routinely "forced into the relatively expensive spot and short-term power markets because it lacks adequate peak load generating capacity".
 France heavily relies on electric heating, with about one third of existing and three-quarters of new houses using electric space heating due to the low off-peak tariffs offered.
 Due to this residential heating demand, about 2.3 GW of extra power is needed for every degree Celsius of temperature drop.
 This means that during cold snaps, French electricity demand increases dramatically, forcing the country to import at full capacity from its neighbours during peak demand.
 For example, in February 2012, Germany "came to the rescue of France during last week's cold snap by massively exporting electricity to its neighbour".

-All but five of EDFs plants are inland and require fresh water for cooling.
+Around two thirds of EDFs plant capacity is inland and requires fresh water for cooling.
 Eleven of these fifteen inland plants have cooling towers, using evaporative cooling, while the others use lake or river water directly.
-In very hot summers, generation output may be restricted.
+In very hot summers, generation output may be restricted due to legal limits on the amount and temperature of cooling water released into the final heat sink (i.e. local rivers).

 In 2008, nuclear power accounted for 16% of final energy consumption in France.
 As is common in all industrialized nations, fossil fuels still dominate energy consumption, particularly in the transportation and heating sectors.

 However, nuclear constitutes a higher level of total energy consumption in France than in any other country.

 In 2001, nuclear power accounted for 37% of the total energy consumption in France.